Indiana 2026 Legislative Session

 We oppose:

-HB 1176.
-Education matters.
+SB 239.
+Various education matters.
 Creates additional pathways for converting existing public schools into charter schools.
 Unlike public schools, charter schools don’t have elected school boards accountable to taxpayers and voters.
-They are also exempt from some regulations required of public schools, and have a well-documented history of fraud and closure.
-Passed out of the House Committee on Education 9-2.
-View the vote.
-Contact your representative.
+They are also exempt from some regulations required of public schools and have a well-documented history of fraud and closure.

 Health